csgillespie/efficientR/main.md

 It is well known that R code can promote *algorithmic efficiency* compared with low level languages for certain tasks, especially if the code was written by someone who doesn't fully understand the language.
 But it is worth highlighting the numerous ways that R *encourages* and *guides* efficiency, especially programmer efficiency:

 - R is not compiled but it calls compiled code.
-This means that you get the best of both worlds: R thankfully removes the laborious stage of compiling your code before being able to run it, but provides impressive speed gains by calling compiled C, FORTRAN and other languages behind the scenes.
+This means that you get the best of both worlds: R thankfully removes the laborious stage of compiling your code before being able to run it, but provides impressive speed gains by calling compiled C, Fortran and other languages behind the scenes.
 - R is a functional and object orientated language [@Wickham2014].
 This means that it is possible to write complex and flexible functions in R that get a huge amount of work done with a single line of code.
 - R uses RAM for memory.
 This may seem obvious but it's worth saying: RAM is much faster than any hard disk system.
 Compared with databases, R is therefore very fast at common data manipulation, processing and modelling operations.
 RAM is now cheaper than ever, meaning the potential downside of this feature is further away than ever.
 - R is supported by excellent Integrated Development Environments (IDEs).
 The environment in which you program can have a huge impact on *programmer efficiency* as it can provide supporting help quickly, allow for interactive plotting, and allow your R projects to be tightly integrated with other aspects of your project such as file management, version management and interactive visualisation systems, as discussed in \@ref(rstudio).